 On November 13, 2014, FFRF filed a lawsuit in the Central District of California, Eastern Division, against the Chino Valley Unified School District Board of Education, whose meetings “resemble a church service more than a school board meeting.”
-There was such an outpouring of support that FFRF amended its complaint on December 15, adding 18 plaintiffs, for a total of 22.
-All the plaintiffs are families with students in the school or school employees who have had the prayers foisted on them.
+There was such an outpouring of support that FFRF amended its complaint on December 15th to add eighteen plaintiffs, for a total of twenty-two.
+The plaintiffs consist of families with students in the school or school employees who have had the prayers foisted on them.

-School board meetings open with a prayer, and often include bible readings and proselytizing by board members.
-Board President James Na injects Christianity into many of his official statements, FFRF's legal complaint notes.
+School board meetings opened with a prayer, and often included bible readings and proselytizing by board members.
+Board President James Na injected Christianity into many of his official statements, FFRF's legal complaint noted.
 At one typical meeting, Na “urged everyone who does not know Jesus Christ to go and find Him,” after which another board member closed with a reading of Psalm 143.

 Students often attend the meetings to receive awards, speak about issues affecting their schools, attend disciplinary hearings and do performances.
 Student attendance is mandatory in some instances, and a student representative is a member of the board.

-FFRF is represented by Attorney David J.P.
-Kaloyanides, who won a lawsuit in February on behalf of the American Humanist Association, which stopped the city of Lake Elsinore, Calif., from building a war memorial depicting a soldier kneeling before a Christian cross.
-FFRF Senior Staff Attorney Rebecca Markert and Staff Attorney Andrew Seidel are co-counsel on the case.
+FFRF was represented by Attorney David J.P.
+Kaloyanides, who won a lawsuit in February 2014 on behalf of the American Humanist Association, which stopped the city of Lake Elsinore, Calif., from building a war memorial depicting a soldier kneeling before a Christian cross.
+FFRF Senior Staff Attorney Rebecca Markert and Staff Attorney Andrew Seidel served as co-counsel on the case.

-The complaint asks the court to declare the board's religious practices unconstitutional under both the federal and state constitutions and to permanently enjoin the board from any further school-sponsored religious exercises.
-U.S. District Judge Jesus Bernal, an Obama appointee, is handling the case (Case No. 5:14-cv-02336).
+The complaint asked the court to declare the board's religious practices unconstitutional under both the federal and state constitutions and to permanently enjoin the board from any further school-sponsored religious exercises.
+U.S. District Judge Jesus Bernal, an Obama appointee, handled the case (Case No. 5:14-cv-02336).